‘Liturgy’ is the word ‘worship’. But while worship can be done privately, ‘liturgy’ is always a public, group activity.

 Select date

-Holy Gospel of Jesus Christ according to Saint Mark 1,29-39.
+Holy Gospel of Jesus Christ according to Saint Matthew 16,13-19.

 Copyright © Confraternity of Christian Doctrine, USCCB